HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Details of problem formulation

 Once these relaxation times have been computed, $C_1$ and $C_2$ are fitted separately for $c_\mathrm{v}^*$ and $\gamma^*$ using an Arrhenius plot:

-where $y = \ln(\tau P^m) - \ln(T)$ and $x = \frac{1}{T}$, $C_1^* = \ln(C_1)$.
+where $y = \ln(\tau p^m) - \ln(T)$, $x = 1/T$, and $C_1^* = \ln(C_1)$.
 The pressure coefficient $m$ is adjusted to maximize the regression coefficient $R^2$.
 The results for Martian composition are shown in figure~\ref{fig:arrhenius_fits}.
-For high temperatures, $T > 3,000 \ K, \ \frac{1,000}{T} < 0.33$, the data are well approximated by a linear fit, consistent with the kinetic-theory scaling.
+For high temperatures, $T>3{,}000\,\mathrm{K}$, or equivalently $1000/T < 0.33\,\mathrm{K}^{-1}$ with $T$ expressed in kelvin, the data are well approximated by a linear fit, consistent with the kinetic-theory scaling.
 This is the regime in which chemical reactions become important.
-For $T < 3,000 \ K, \ \frac{1,000}{T} > 0.33$, reaction rates vary only weakly with temperature and the reaction times become extremely long.
+For $T<3{,}000\,\mathrm{K}$, or equivalently $(1000\,\mathrm{K})/T>0.33$, reaction rates vary only weakly with temperature and the reaction times become extremely long.
 In this lower-temperature regime, a quadratic fit is used to capture the departure from the high-temperature kinetic scaling.
 The resulting reduced-order model is implemented within the solver as a first-order approximation of finite-rate chemistry effects through the effective thermodynamic variables $\gamma^*$ and $c_\mathrm{v}^*$.
 Verification of the model against a full thermochemical non-equilibrium solver is presented in section~\ref{sec::verification_real_gas}.

+Note that the current stability analyses are performed for closures in which $\gamma^*$ and $c_\mathrm{v}^*$ are algebraic functions of the conservative state.
+The reduced NonEq-RTVE model is available for nonlinear base-flow/time-marching studies but is not included in the linear stability operator unless the state is explicitly augmented by $\gamma^*$ and $c_\mathrm{v}^*$.